 The main requirements is that Sticky ads are declared, so that advertisers can choose whether or not they wish to target such units.
 This is a simple declaration rule in AdX.
 Other options are largely common sense: Sticky ad units are for desktop display, not mobile (Mobile anchor ads are better suited for mobile), they musn’t overlap content, can be a maximum of 300px wide and behave nicely when then scroll.

 Options like this, together with greater control and more advertising demand, mean that AdX can often bring considerable gains for publishers.
-If you would like to talk to one of one of our experts and see if your site could be eligible for AdX why not talk to us today?
+Publishers that work with OKO are offered access to advantages that are typically reserved for larger publishers, such as AdX.
+Get in touch with one of our experts to see whether your site could be eligible.